ibm-cloud-docs/vmwaresolutions/cr/cr_planning.md

 Review the following requirements before you order your Cyber Recovery instance.
 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and services requirements.

-## IBM Cloud account requirements
+## Account requirements
 {: #cr_planning-account-req}

-The {{site.data.keyword.cloud_notm}} account that you are using must meet certain requirements.
-For more information, see [Requirements for the {{site.data.keyword.cloud_notm}} account](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req).
+The account that you are using must meet certain requirements.
+For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts).

 ## IBM Cloud data center availability
 {: #cr_planning-dc-availability}